This article was previously published in a special edition of the German newspaper Handelsblatt.

 Moreover, the continuous automation of cars involves a multitude of novel legal questions in areas such as liability, system security and data protection.

 An expert panel dealing with these questions was established at White & Case as early as in 2012.
 As these subjects cannot be looked at from a purely German perspective, White & Case has set up a global group focusing on autonomous driving.
 Lawyers from 39 offices, from the Silicon Valley to Tokyo, are discussing fundamental questions and details related to autonomous driving.
 This allows us to provide clients with insights into new developments and ideas at an early stage.
-We would like to share the ideas of some of our experts with you on the following two pages.
+We would like to share the ideas of some of our experts with you.

 What is the current state-of-the-art in science and technology?
 And what is a reasonable safety expectation?
 Which risks are knowingly being accepted?
 Is the monitoring of live data part of the product monitoring obligation?
 How far does the product monitoring obligation with regard to apps and other user-dependent software go?
 Does "autonomous driving" need to be disabled when driving in countries with a different legal situation?
 Is the driver still in the "liability loop"?
 Is oversteering possible?
 What happens if a "driver" is in no state to drive?
 Full voluntary assumption of liability on the part of the OEM vis-à-vis the end-customer?
 Recourse against suppliers?
 Does the car choose petrol stations, garages and hotels?
 Violations of competition law?